Schedule Free Consultation

 Breach of Contract

-Even if you suffer a physical injury or sickness, you will be taxed on damages relating to a breach of contract if the breach of contract caused your injury and is the basis of your lawsuit.
+Even if you suffer a physical injury or sickness, you will be taxed on damages relating to a breach of contract if the breach of contract caused your injury and is the basis of your personal injury lawsuit.

 Punitive Damages